Nexfinity/CakeyBot-Wiki/en/feature/verification-role.md

 > **Helpful Tip:** You can also use _some_ [basic placeholders](/en/placeholders) in the custom message!
 {.is-success}

+## Set a Custom Verify Button Text
+In order to customize the text shown on the "Verify" button, simply login to the [web dashboard](https://cakey.bot/dashboard) and navigate to the "Verification Role" page.
+Once there, you should see a text box labeled "Verification Button Text".
+You can set any text you want up to 80 characters.

+> Note: Setting a custom button text is NOT required.
+If none is set, Cakey Bot will use the default "Verify" text.
+{.is-info}

+## Set a Custom Embed URL
+<span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Custom Bot Only</span>

+Whitelabel/Custom Bot servers can use our custom embed editor to design a fully custom verification embed, then paste the generated **Embed URL** into the "Embed URL" text field on the web dashboard's "Verification Role" page.
+This overrides the default verification embed with your custom design.

 ## Set a Custom Password
 In order to set a custom password, simply login to the [web dashboard](https://cakey.bot/dashboard) and navigate to the "Verification Role" page.
 Once there, you should see a text box labeled "Custom Password".
 You can set any password you want up to 255 characters.
 Passwords are not currently case sensitive.